akshat26oct99/Real-Time-Object-Detection-and-Classification-for-Autonomous-Vehicles/README.md

-# Traffic Object Detection in Real-Time
+# Real Time Object Detection and Classification for Autonomous Vehicles

 This project aims to detect and classify traffic objects in real-time using two advanced models: YOLO and Faster R-CNN.
 We trained these models on the BDD100K dataset, a comprehensive driving video dataset with diverse scenes and annotations.
 The goal is to compare their performances and achieve a comparable mean Average Precision (mAP) to the state-of-the-art.